haberda/jackett-addon/jackett/DOCS.md

 1. Add https://github.com/haberda/hassio_addons to your Hass.io instance as a repository.
 1. Install the "Jackett" add-on.
 1. Start the "Jackett" add-on.
-1. Check the logs of the "Tranmission" to see if everything went well.
+1. Check the logs of the "Jackett" to see if everything went well.
 1. Open the web-ui

 ## Configuration